How Alison Murdock Helps Startups Define Go-To-Market and Accelerate Growth

 When a customer comes to you, what are some of their needs or challenges in defining Go-To-Market?

-Alison went on to say that many founders are technologists, engineers or maybe they're a salesperson, a product person or a designer, they know that they need to do marketing but many times they don't know how.
 So they usually come with assumptions like “I think we need to start doing content.”
 But they don’t have a website yet.
 Most founders come to her saying “I think I need this but tell me if I really need it and how to do it”.

 Alison almost always takes an initial meeting with founders to see where they are in their business, how serious they are about marketing, and if they are ready to get started.